-In this post I’d like to share my top 10 self-damaging things we tend to say to ourselves.
-I have my own experience with negative self talk, believe me!
+In this post I’d like to share my top 10 self-damaging negative self-talk examples – what we tend to say to ourselves.
+I have my own experience with negative self-talk, believe me!

 One tool for overcoming negative self-talk, as is commonly taught in NLP training, is to call it what it is.
 I’ll say more about that in a minute.
 Here is my list of the top ten things to avoid saying to yourself.

 This is a direct assault on your self-esteem and it is simply not true!
 Telling yourself you are not “worth it” only perpetuates negative beliefs you may have picked up early in life.